Jesse Colin Young: Return to solo career

 Young quit performing music in 2012, at the time when he was diagnosed with "chronic Lyme disease".
 He was inspired to start performing again in 2016, after being impressed by the musicians at his son's graduation recital at the Berklee College of Music, and asked his son to put together a band of his classmates to perform at Young's performance at SXSW.
-After touring for a year, Young recorded a new solo record with the band, Dreamers, which was released in February 2019.
+After touring for a year, Young recorded a new solo record with the band, Dreamers, which was released in February 2019 on BMG.
+In 2020 Young released what would be his final album, the solo acoustic studio-live Highway Troubadour, also on BMG.
+The 11 tracks feature a pair of songs from Dreamers and reworked arrangements on eight classics including Ridgetop, Euphoria, Quicksand, and Darkness, Darkness.
+During the COVID-19 pandemic Young created a YouTube video series titled One Song at a Time.
+On each episode he would play a single track featuring new arrangements and no overdubs.
+Although his voice showed the wear of time on some tracks on these last releases, Young's guitar work is stellar.
+He continued to perform live as late as 2023.

 Influences

-Jesse Colin Young was influenced musically by country blues musicians Mississippi John Hurt and Lightnin' Hopkins, blues musician T-Bone Walker and folk singer Pete Seeger.
+Young was influenced musically by country blues musicians Mississippi John Hurt and Lightnin' Hopkins, blues musician T-Bone Walker, and folk singer Pete Seeger.

 Personal life

 Young was originally married to Suzi Young, with whom he had two children: Juli (born 1966) and Cheyenne.
 Young's song "Song for Juli" was co-written with Suzi about Juli, while Young wrote “Morning Sun" from Song for Juli (1973) after the birth of his son Cheyenne.
 In 1967, Young and his Youngbloods bandmates moved to Marin County, California, and in 1971 he built a house on a ridgetop in Inverness, California.
 The recording studio at Young's Inverness property, built by Young in 1972, was untouched by the 1995 forest fire, and is currently used as a recording studio by his son Cheyenne's band Beso Negro.